Kassym-Jomart Tokayev: China

 Since 2022, Tokayev has consistently intensified Kazakhstan's relations with the People's Republic of China, which, as of 2024, stands as Kazakhstan’s leading trading partner and largest foreign investor.
 In September 2022, General Secretary of the Chinese Communist Party Xi Jinping conducted an official state visit to Kazakhstan, during which he reaffirmed China's unwavering support for Kazakhstan's sovereignty and territorial integrity, while emphasizing enhanced cooperation in trade, infrastructure development, and the energy sector.

 In May 2023, Tokayev paid a working visit to Beijing, where the parties agreed to broaden economic collaboration and to elevate Kazakhstan's participation in the Belt and Road Initiative (BRI).
 Both nations set an ambitious target to double bilateral trade turnover in the coming years.
-Under Tokayev's guidance, Kazakhstan has emerged as China’s primary trade partner within Central Asia, actively engaging in strategic projects across energy, agriculture, and infrastructure, including significant involvement in the development of the Middle Corridor — a crucial trade route connecting China with European markets.
+Under Tokayev's guidance, Kazakhstan has emerged as China’s primary trade partner within Central Asia, actively engaging in strategic projects across energy, agriculture, and infrastructure, including significant involvement in the development of the Middle Corridor, a trade route connecting China with European markets.

 In 2023, visa-free travel arrangements between Kazakhstan and China were expanded to facilitate tourism and strengthen cultural exchanges.
 Additionally, Kazakhstan continues to provide steadfast support for China's regional initiatives, such as the Shanghai Cooperation Organization and the BRI.
 In early 2024, China publicly endorsed Kazakhstan's bid to join the BRICS economic bloc, signaling recognition of Kazakhstan's rising international profile and the deepening of its strategic partnership with China.